brooth/jeta-site/mysite/home/markdown/event-bus.md

     protected void onMessage(Message msg) {
     }

-<span class="label label-info">Note</span> To make `id` and `topic` filters possible, all the messages must be implemented `Message` interface or extended `BaseMessage` class.
+<span class="label label-info">Note</span> To make `id` and `topic` filters possible, all the messages must be implemented from `Message` interface or extended `BaseMessage` class.

 ### MetaFilters

 As previously mentioned, *Jeta* is designed to detect errors at compile-time as far as possible.
-With plain filters this principle work with message types.
+With plain filters this principle work via generic types.
 Let's say we have a filter that work with a particular message type:

     :::java
     public class MyMessage extends BaseMessage {